-- (a) The Player has the right to respond to charges and present evidence, including the right to call witnesses in her defense and question witnesses against her.
+- The Player has the right to respond to charges and present evidence, including the right to (a) call witnesses in her defense and question witnesses against her.
 The parties may offer such evidence as is relevant and material to the dispute and shall produce such evidence, to be filed with the AAA for transmission to the Appellate Panel, as the Appellate Panel may deem necessary to an understanding and determination of the doping allegation.
+No discovery shall be permitted for any hearing under this section other than as follows: (i) In support of an Adverse Analytical Finding or Atypical Finding, laboratories shall be required to produce the laboratory documentation required by the WADA International Standard for Laboratories; and (ii) For decisions involving TUEs, the Administrator shall produce a file of all documents considered by the TUE Panel.
+Penalties previously imposed on other Players by the LPGA shall not be discoverable or considered relevant in subsequent hearings.
 Conformity to legal rules of evidence shall not be necessary.
 All evidence shall be taken in the presence of the Appellate Panel and all parties, except where any of the parties is intentionally absent, in default or has waived the right to be present.
 Upon application to and approval by the Appellate Panel, the Appellate Panel may accept testimony in person, by telephone or other electronic device, or by written submission (under oath or otherwise).
-The Appellate Panel shall adhere to applicable principles of legal privilege. - (b) The party requesting witnesses shall be responsible for the availability and costs of its witnesses. - (c) Hearings conducted pursuant to these Appellate Procedures shall incorporate the proofs and evidentiary standards (including, but not limited to, Section E) of the Protocol.
+The Appellate Panel shall adhere to applicable principles of legal privilege. - (b) The party requesting witnesses shall be responsible for the availability and costs of its witnesses. - (c) Hearings conducted pursuant to these Appellate Procedures shall incorporate the proofs and evidentiary standards (including, but not limited to, Section E and Section J) of the Protocol.